tidev/node-ios-device/README.md

 ## Prerequisites

-`node-ios-device` only works on macOS and is currently compatible with the following versions:
+`node-ios-device` only works on macOS and requires N-API version 3 and the following Node.js
+versions:

  * Node.js
    * v8.12.x or newer